defcronyke/epaper-idf/README.md

 idf.py menuconfig
 ```

-1. Make sure you configure the items inside the menus named "Project ...".
+1. Make sure you configure the settings inside the menus named "`[<>] Project ...`".
-2. You might want to change the device's "Local netif hostname" (default is "epaper") in the "Component config -> LWIP" menu.
+1. You might want to change the device's "Local netif hostname" (default is "epaper") in the "Component config -> LWIP" menu as well.
-3. At a minimum you'll have to select your e-paper device from the menu, otherwise compiling will give an error.
+1. At a minimum you'll have to select your e-paper device from the menu, otherwise compiling will give an error.
 You should definitely check the GPIO pin mappings while you're at it, since it's critical that you get those mappings correct if you don't want to break your e-paper display, and the defaults are likely not going to be correct for the way you wired up your devices.

 ### To build the firmware